 We can now connect the WPT-1408 Wiring Pigtail Kit into the C33-H connector:

-Turn the ignition on and flip those switches up!
+Now turn the ignition on and flip those switches up!

 (you can use a multimeter to find out what switch power what wire…)

-You might be interested in this article (we’re using the upfitter auxiliary switch #1 to power it):
+(We’re using the upfitter auxiliary switch #1 to power our Air Lift Spring Kit):